mkbabb/parse-that/docs/tranches/B/B.md

 P2-L is banked at `5822ae2`.
 All 51 CSS/JSON-shaped leaf capture, value and
 failure products are equal at 8/64/4096 UTF-16 units, but success is only 0.0718–1.3079×.
-Callback loops, declarative ASCII tables and a public sticky wrapper are killed; only a private generic fixture seam is held.
-P2 remains active.
-The live production parser source remains rejected M3 at `90d4ec5`;
+Callback loops, declarative ASCII tables and a public sticky wrapper are killed.

+P2 shaped products are banked at `d62b73a`.
+The recursive JSON product passes the frozen 33-valid/7-invalid corpus, while the domain-neutral stylesheet-shaped product exercises exact spans, names/escapes, scalar values, URL, balanced calls, immutable successful recovery and opaque syntax.
+Across 20 matched AB/BA state/value/result/failure points, JSON is 0.8728–1.0021×, the fixture is 1.0937–1.2920×, and failures are 1.1658–1.2041×.
+Candidate retained heap is about 1.166× control.
+The staged full-product family and its private source-leaf seam are therefore killed, not advanced.
+The corpus remains reproducible falsification evidence only.

-M2 at `de36d57` remains the performance control.
+P2 remains active for the full-subject disposition, including the Value-shaped residual-overlap unordered plane and cold/hot/allocation/optimizer evidence reconciliation.
+The live production parser source remains rejected M3 at `90d4ec5`; M2 at `de36d57` remains the performance control.
 No bootstrap, P3, formation, execution or release credit follows.

 ## Debt and terminal dispositions